akolundzic/Hacking_the_Fender/README.md

 14. Create a Python dictionary object within your with statement that relays a boss message.
 Call this boss_message_dict.
 Give it a "recipient" key with a value "The Boss".
 Also give it a "message" key with the value "Mission Success".
 15. Write out boss_message_dict to boss_message using json.dump().
 16. Now that we’ve safely recovered the compromised users we’ll want to remove the "passwords.csv" file completely.
 Create a new with block and open "new_passwords.csv" in write-mode.
 Save the file object to a variable called new_passwords_obj.
 17. Enemy of the people, Slash Null, is who we want The Fender to think was behind this attack.
 He has a signature, whenever he hacks someone he adds this signature to one of the files he touches.
-Signature, look at the main.py slash_null_sig
+Signature, look at the main.py slash_null_sig.
+18. Write slash_null_sig to new_passwords_obj.
+Now we have the file to replace passwords.csv with!